ryanra/rust/src/doc/tutorial.md

 In type-parameterized functions,
 methods of the supertrait may be called on values of subtrait-bound type parameters.
-Refering to the previous example of `trait Circle : Shape`:
+Referring to the previous example of `trait Circle : Shape`:

 ~~~
 # trait Shape { fn area(&self) -> f64; }